*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-Their LED array visually mimics a traditional halogen filament to ensure beam pattern hotspot is precise.
+Their LED array visually mimics a traditional halogen filament to ensure the beam pattern hotspot is precise.

 The set comes with a two-year warranty.

 As with some other bulbs on our best LED headlights review, NINEO LED headlight bulbs utilize CREE chips.
 They are five times as illuminating as standard bulbs.
-Their beam is consistent without dark or foggy spottage.
-The set’s mounting collar is adjustable, with a 360 degree rotation, ensuring an ideal beam pattern and light output.
+Their beam is consistent without dark or foggy spotting.
+The set’s mounting collar is adjustable, with a 360-degree rotation, ensuring an ideal beam pattern and light output.

 They have a thinner side design that measures 3.45 mm and a wide viewing angle.
-Also, the cooling fan is coverless and dual ball bearing, it ensures ideal heat dispersing via a copper core thermal heat sink.
+Also, the cooling fan is a coverless and has dual ball bearings, it ensures ideal heat dispersing via a copper core thermal heat sink.